-Because of the health concerns of many Huskies, and their extended networks of friends and family, we ask that you continue to commit to the following actions primarily for the protection of others:
+Because of the health concerns of many Huskies and their extended networks of friends and family, we ask that you continue to commit to the following actions for the protection and wellbeing of others:

-- Self-monitoring — reporting symptoms such as a temperature, cough, sore throat, or loss of taste or smell (see below)
+Self-monitor — Be aware of symptoms such as a temperature, cough, sore throat, or loss of taste or smell.

-- Graceful Cooperation — please be gracious and compliant in following these guidelines at all times
+Cooperate Gracefully — Please be gracious and compliant in following these guidelines at all times.

 See expectations of students for more details.

 If you have tested positive for COVID-19, please follow the steps below: